Core Idea

 The Core Problem: Dual-System Overhead

 Running two systems simultaneously is expensive: two codebases to maintain, two sets of failure modes to monitor, two mental models for every engineer.
-Yet this is the default outcome of unstructured migrations.
-Each unmigrated system represents a form of Organizational-Debt: a structural liability that compounds interest through operational overhead, precisely because no one team owns the cost of the stall.
+Each unmigrated system represents Organizational-Debt that compounds through operational overhead.

 The Three Phases